 Soaking the beets in water before juicing them is a good idea for producing better juice.
 Because when you soak them in water, they absorb it and the juicing process becomes easier because of this water.

 You can simply soak beets in water at room temperature for about15-20 minutes.
 Always remember not to soak them for more than 20 minutes.

 Some people soak beets in vinegar, but it’s not a good idea.
 Because the taste of vinegar may get into the beets.

-Note: Here are some of the best juicers for berries and beets, you can use one of them for a better beets juice.
+Note: Here are some of the best juicers for beets, you can use one of them for a better beets juice.

 This article answers the most asked question regarding beets juice.
 That is, do you need to peel beets before juicing?

 You always need to peel beets before juicing them.
 Also, in this blog post, you have learned why do you need to peel beets before juicing.

 There are 3 major reasons for that.
 First, to get rid of all the pesticides on the outer surface of beets.
 Second, to eliminate the taste of soil that is absorbed by the peels of beets.